 Safe Harbor Agreements

 Since its passage in 1973, the Federal Endangered Species Act has successfully prevented many plant and animal species from becoming extinct.
 However, encouraging and rewarding good stewardship to promote species recovery has been more difficult.
-In Landowner Assurances for Habitat Restoration, we work with private property owners to reward them for enhancing habitat and contributing to the recovery of endangered species.
+Sustainable Conservation works with private property owners to reward them for enhancing habitat and contributing to the recovery of endangered species.

 To many landowners, endangered species on private property represent an avoidable problem.
 Areas cleared of vegetation minimize the possibility that endangered species will take up residence.
 While landowners appreciate biological diversity, they consider the issue a business decision.
 By managing their land in this way, landowners can reduce the risk of land use restrictions and fines, and they can simplify some permitting processes.
 But, neither the species nor the landowner benefit from this type of management.